 The Visual Arts program at Williamstown North Primary School is considered an important part of students’ overall development during their Primary School years.
-We value and foster imagination, creativity and original thinking and this is evident through the tasks, challenges and activities students undertake in Visual Arts.
+We value and foster imagination, creativity and original thinking and this is evident through the tasks, challenges and activities students undertake in the Visual Arts program.

-All students attend the Visual Arts Room for a 60 minute lesson per week (either semester one or semester two), taken by specialist Art teacher Vicki Symons.
-During this session, students use a range of art media and materials to plan, make, present and reflect on artwork which communicate their experiences, feelings, observations ideas and show skill development.
+All students attend the Visual Arts Room for a 60 minute lesson each week (either Semester one or Semester two), taken by specialist art teacher Vicki Symons.
+During this session students use a range of art media and materials to plan, make, present and reflect on artworks which communicate their experiences, feelings, observations ideas and show skill development.
 Planning is guided by the Victorian Curriculum (which was introduced 2017).
 Parent helpers are most welcome.

-Art smocks are provided, however students may bring in their own.
+Art smocks are provided, however students may bring their own.

-Vibrant displays of student artwork are changed regularly in the corridors and the art room to allow for as many students as possible to have their artworks viewed by the school community.
+Vibrant displays of student artworks are changed regularly in the corridors and the art room to allow for as many students as possible to have their artwork viewed by the school community.

-Any Art Incursions, special projects or competitions will be communicated through the school newsletter and class eNews communication.
+Any Art Incursions, special projects or competitions will be communicated through the school Newsletter and eNews bulletin.

 Visual Arts Teacher